damien-meere/Data-Centric-Development-Milestone-Project/README.md

 All links on each page were individually tested to ensure they navigated to the requisite page.

-This site was tested across multiple browsers (Chrome, Safari, Firefox), and on multiple devices (Samsung Galaxy S8/S9/S10, Samsung Galaxy Tab, Apple iPad, iPhone 6/7/8) to ensure compatibility and responsiveness.
-As detailed in the next section, the display of charts is somewhat unresponsive on smaller screens, and the current iteration is suited to desktop presentation.
+This site was tested across multiple browsers (Chrome, Safari, Firefox), and on multiple devices (Samsung Galaxy S9/S10, Samsung Galaxy Tab, Apple iPad, iPhone 6/7/8) to ensure compatibility and responsiveness.
+As detailed in previous sections, depending on the screen size, elements will move and change size to ensure usability in unaffected by the changes.

 ## Testing-Unresolved_Bugs
 On the course creation page, all the fields are set as required forcing the user to complete all fields before the form can be submitted.
 Unfortunately, Because each input is readOnly by default, HTML5 attributes, such as required, do not get enforced.
 Therefore the user can submit the course creation form without specifying the date.

 ## Deployment
 A live iteration of this project can be found deployed to [Heroku](https://dm-milestone-3-code-institute.herokuapp.com/)